Evidence Level

 198 non-anemic iron-deficient women with fatigue.
 12-week intervention.

 Iron significantly reduced fatigue scores vs placebo (47.7% reduction vs 28.8%).
 Improvement correlated with rising ferritin levels.
 Important finding: iron deficiency without anemia (low ferritin, normal Hb) can cause fatigue and supplementation may be beneficial.
-CONTEXT: chronic iron supplementation should be guided by labs (ferritin, transferrin saturation, TIBC) — not symptom-based; iron OVERLOAD is harmful.
+Context: chronic iron supplementation should be guided by labs (ferritin, transferrin saturation, TIBC) — not symptom-based; iron overload is harmful.

 2

-Pooled across 14 RCTs of adolescent girls.
+Pooled across 14 clinical trials of adolescent girls.

 Iron supplementation improved attention, concentration, and IQ scores in iron-deficient adolescents.
 Effects most pronounced in those with lowest baseline iron status.
 Adolescent girls (especially post-menarche) are at elevated risk for iron deficiency.
 Adequate iron status critical for cognitive development.